 Development of Personal Fan Clubs

 Eventually, actors like Mark Hamill and Dave Prowse started up their own fan clubs.
-For only $7 (about $22 adjusted for inflation), you could get a lot of cool stuff from Dave Prowse to include a photo, which I presume was signed by Darth Vader himself.
+For only $7 (about $22 adjusted for inflation), you could get a lot of cool stuff from Dave Prowse including a photo, which I presume was signed by Darth Vader himself.

 1996 – Wattographs